-It offers the cheapest international calling rates for international calls to mobile and landline from any device.
+It offers cheap international calls to mobile and landline from any device for as low as $0.001 per minute.
 The system works just like that of international prepaid call cards except that all transactions are done online.
 Just go to the MyLine website, choose a plan then enter your account information and payment details.
 A couple of minutes later, you will receive a PIN in your email or mobile number.
 If you are traveling to places where internet access is a challenge, you can buy credit at home or at the airport.
 While at it, list down the country code and dialing code of the place you’re calling to.
 You’ll need to key it in before the international number you want to call.

-The best thing about MyLine is it also gives you unlimited international mobile SMS once you sign up for an account which you can use on any mobile device.
-That’s on top of the affordable rates starting at $0.011 per minute.
-Call credits are also valid for 180 days making it perfect for those occasional calls.
+The best thing about MyLine is it also gives you unlimited international mobile SMS once you sign up for an account that you can use on any mobile device.
+Call credits are available starting at $2 and valid for 180 days making it perfect for those occasional calls.